Magnetic stirrer: Design

 A magnetic stirrer consists of a magnetic bar placed within the liquid which provides the stirring action.
 The stir bar's motion is driven by another rotating magnet or assembly of electromagnets in the stirrer device, beneath the vessel containing the liquid.
 Stir bars are typically coated in PTFE, or, less often, in glass; the coatings are intended to be chemically inert, not contaminating or reacting with the reaction mixture they are in.
 Glass may be viable as an alternative if PTFE is unsuitable due to high temperature or chemical attack.
 In dissolving metal reductions that use an alkali metal dissolved in a primary amine, PTFE may be attacked to some extent.
 Birch reductions (a common dissolving metal reduction) are often conducted in a glass vessel, thus indicating that a glass stir bar would likewise be compatible.
 Glass can be attacked by strong alkali (such as lye) depending on heat, exposure time, and concentration.

-Magnetic stirrers are bar-shaped and usually octagonal or circular in cross-section, a pointed oval shape is also common for use in round-bottom flasks.
+Magnetic stirrers are bar-shaped and usually octagonal or circular in cross-section.
+A pointed oval shape is also common for use in round-bottom flasks.
 A variety of special shapes exist for more stable or efficient stirring in different conditions or to conform to the shape of small vessels.
 Many stir bars have a pivot ring around the center on which they rotate.
 The smallest are only a few millimeters long and the largest several centimeters.
 The smaller sizes (less than about 10mm) are often referred to as "fleas".

 Laboratory hot plates often serve a dual purpose by incorporating both the stirring assembly and a heating element.
 Such heating elements may range in power from a few hundred to a few thousand watts, and allow the reaction flask to be heated and stirred at the same time.
 The maximum reachable fluid temperature depends on the size of the flask, the quantity of solution to be heated, the power of the heating element, and amount of insulation provided to the system.

-The magnetic material within bars are most commonly alnico or samarium cobalt, which can withstand high temperatures without loss of magnetic strength, although for low temperature applications neodymium can be used, and ferrite stir bars exist.
+The magnetic material within bars is most commonly alnico or samarium cobalt, which can withstand high temperatures without loss of magnetic strength, although for low temperature applications neodymium can be used, and ferrite stir bars exist.

 Because of its small size, a stirring bar is more easily cleaned and sterilized than other stirring devices.
 They do not require lubricants which could contaminate the reaction vessel and the product.

 A stir bar retriever is a separate magnet on the end of a long stick (also coated with chemically inert PTFE) which can be used to remove stir bars from a vessel.